 Head lice are small insects that infest the human hair, and their silvery-white to brown-colored, oval-shaped eggs are called nits.
 Head lice are highly contagious and can be very common in group settings.
 Head lice should not lead to any serious medical problems.
-If a student has head lice, the family should report this to
+If a student has head lice, the family should report this to the school office and the child's teacher.
+Lice treatment should be started immediately along with the removal of nits.
+Once treatment is started, a student may return to school.
+It is important to note that lice and nit patrol must continue for a minimum of 2 weeks after the initial treatment.
+If you have questions, please contact your pediatrician.

-- E. Medication Procedure - 1.
-Over-the-Counter Medication
+E. Medication Procedure

+1. Over-the-Counter Medication